isomerpages/psd-psc-annual-report/pages/Official Visits.md

 <div class="isomer-image-wrapper">
 <img style="width: 100%" height="auto" width="100%" alt="" src="/images/Pg_22_2.png">
 </div>
-<p>These regular visits strengthen the PSC’s understanding and insights into
-the Public Service and help the PSC perform its roles and functions.
-The PSC would like to thank all public officers for their commitment and hard work in building a better Singapore.</p>
 <p></p>
 <div class="isomer-image-wrapper">
 <img style="width: 100%" height="auto" width="100%" alt="" src="/images/Pg_23_1.png">